 The Energy from Waste facility at Greatmoor has passed all tests and is due to become operational in late May, with the expectation of £150m of savings over the next 30 years and the generation of 22 megawatts of extra power into the national grid - that's enough to power 20% of all Buckinghamshire's homes.
 An asset under construction has been recognised in the Councils balance sheet of £159.691m (2014/15 £115.675m) based on the value of works as at 31 March 2016.
-The Council is expecting to pay the Facilities Payment Sum (a single bullet payment of £180m) on 31 May 2016.
+The plant has passed its acceptance tests and payment of the Facilities Payment Sum (a single bullet payment of £181m) was made in June 2016.